-About fifteen minutes later, a lanky blonde haired girl exited the audition room and rushed to her friend?s side.
+About ninety minutes later, a lanky blonde haired girl exited the audition room and rushed to her friend’s side.

 Sara listened as each girl left the audition and only three girls had been asked to do their lines with a stand-in.
 I hope they ask me too.

 Three hours and thirty girls later, the long leg and strappy stiletto that appeared periodically from the door behind the receptionist was followed by a matching leg and entire face.
 It was a beautiful, thirty-something face with a long, slender body beneath it.
 The slender body wore a black wrap-around skirt and a purple satin boat neck blouse.

 Wow!
 What an amazing figure and a take-charge demeanor.
 I wonder if she never got a national commercial and ended up helping others find their dream.